 Finally, once the individual successfully moves the court to set aside the conviction under Article 894, the court will obtain certified copies of all the defendant’s personal information to accommodate the request, which also carries a fee for processing.
 If all of these documents are cleared with the Department of Public Safety and Corrections, the court may then set aside or expunge a conviction for driving under the influence.

 The expungement process may only be used once during a 10-year period with respect to the crime of driving while intoxicated, as this is the length of time these offenses will stay public on an individual’s criminal record.
 An additional period may also be assessed to require the defendant to remain “clean” of any further criminal convictions during a probationary period to further clarify the individual’s capacity to operate within the law once again.

 When dealing with serious legal matters which can affect your livelihood and limit your potential, it is best to seek expert advice from a criminal defense attorney in Shreveport Bossier City.
 Attorney Joseph Greenwald is prepared to help you understand your personal situation and find the best resolution.
-Call our offices today at 318-219-7867 to schedule a consultation.
+Call the Greenwald Law Firm today at 318-219-7867 to schedule a consultation.